adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   />
   </Zoom>

-3. Fill in other fields as listed below:
+3. Fill in the other fields as follows:

   | Parameter | Value |
   |--------------------------|----------|